Therapy with Horses for Seattle and the Eastside

 A man and woman walking with a horse on a sunny day outdoors with a wooden fence and large trees in the background.

-Retreats are typically held at Flying Horseshoe Ranch in Cle Elum, Washington, approximately 90 minutes from Seattle, offering rustic “glamping” accommodations in a natural setting.
+Retreats are held at Flying Horseshoe Ranch in Cle Elum, Washington.

 Upcoming retreat dates will be announced soon.